sethcalebweeks/candlestandmusic.com/src/content/blurbs/noahs-wedding.md

 Noah's Wedding
 ==============

-A collection of songs written and recorded for Noah's wedding.
+A collection of songs with some favored melodies with the hope of sharing them for Noah's wedding.

 Enjoy the music!